dongwei-2023/Rice-Root-Cell-Type-Prediction-Tool/README.md

 # Rice-Root-Cell-Type-Prediction-Tool

 ## Overview
-Rice-Root-Cell-Type-Prediction-Tool is a machine learning based approach to predict cell type of cells in root of rice
+Rice-Root-Cell-Type-Prediction-Tool is a machine learning based approach to predict cell type of cells in root of rice.

 Current version: 22 November 2023 v0.1